gtvj/gtvj.github.io/objectives-2020-11.md

 # Plans for November

 This page details my personal objectives for November 2020.
-It will be updated as I progress through the month.
+It will be updated as the month progresses.

-As I write this it has just been announced that the Prime Minister is considering a new "stay at home" order for the month of November.
+As I write this the Prime Minister is expected to introduce a "stay at home" order for the month of November.
 Sounds like another lockdown, which seems very sensible to me.

-Reflecting on progress during October I feel it was a pretty mixed.
+Reflecting on my progress during October I feel it was a pretty mixed period.
 Positives were that I:

 * Did a lot of online study to increase my knowledge of accessibility
 * Wrote a long, detailed blog post on WAI-ARIA and developed confidence using VoiceOver on both macOS and iOS.